LovTab/arhitektur-zadatak/README.md

 Local Setup Documentation for the WordPress Theme Prerequisites

-To set up the project locally, you will need to install XAMPP, which is a free and open-source cross-platform web server solution stack package.
-It includes Apache, MySQL, and PHP, which are required to run WordPress locally.
+To set up the project locally, you will need to install XAMPP, which includes Apache, MySQL, and PHP, which are required to run WordPress locally.
 I'm running it on Windows and i advise you do the same since I'm not sureabout MAC and the rest

 1. Install XAMPP